Driving in Italy: All you Must Know Before you hit the road

 As mentioned earlier, in Italy, they drive on the right-hand side, so they overtake on the left.
 On a three-lane road, the right side lane is for slow driving, while the left is for overtaking.

-Furthermore, at crossings, vehicles on the right have the right of way, meaning always be sure to yield to the right.
+Furthermore, at crossings, vehicles on the right have the right of way, meaning they should always yield to the right.

 3. Curvy and sometimes confusing road layouts